WIAA Division 5 football—Aquinas wins back-to-back titles on late Conzemius touchdown

 MADISON — With crying junior defensive back Anthony Miller under his arm, Aquinas High School senior quarterback Jackson Flottmeyer shouted to the team's student section at Camp Randall Stadium in Madison.

 “Two,” Flottmeyer screamed.
 “That’s what I’m talking about.
-Two.
+That's two.
 Two in a row.”

 The Blugolds won their second straight WIAA Division 5 state football championship with a 22-14 win over Mayville on Thursday, taking the lead with just over two minutes remaining on a touchdown pass from Flottmeyer to senior wide receiver Collin Conzemius, their second scoring connection of the day.

-The touchdown pass came a few minutes after Flottmeyer thought he put his team ahead by recovering a fumble of senior Calvin Hargrove's in the end zone, but official review overturned the touchdown to a touchback due to a Blugolds player touching the ball while out of bounds.
+The touchdown pass came a few minutes after Flottmeyer thought he put his team ahead by recovering a fumble of senior Calvin Hargrove's in the end zone, but official review turned the touchdown into a touchback as a Blugolds player touched the ball while out of bounds.

 People are also reading…

-Senior defensive lineman Henry Suttie recovered a fumble on the following Mayville drive to set up the Conzemius touchdown and Flottmeyer intercepted a pass with 1:50 left to seal the game.
+Senior defensive lineman Henry Suttie recovered a fumble on the following Mayville drive to set up the Conzemius touchdown, and Flottmeyer intercepted a pass with 1 minute, 50 seconds left to seal the game.

 “I don’t know if you can put that into words,” Flottmeyer said.
 “You’ve got guys all over the field, footballs on the ground, Conzemius is running a track meet out there.
 Those last four minutes were a blur to me, they happened so fast.
 It’s so unexplainable.
 Great credit to those Mayville guys.”